 This message made sense to me; my mother always told me that children were a trap.
 My parents’ marriage was rocky and violent, partly because my father was an unfaithful alcoholic, and partly because my mother had brain injuries that made her mentally unstable.
 She would sometimes rant that she was miserable because she hadn’t chosen to abort my siblings and me.
 She had given us life because she thought it would force my father into being committed to her, but it didn’t work.
 Instead, he continued to be unfaithful, and she wound up feeling trapped.
 It was twisted, wrong thinking.
 I knew with all my heart that I wanted to be nothing like her when I grew up.
 I loved children, and desperately wanted a family of my own.

 Without realizing it, I was attracted to men who reminded me of my father.
 They looked different on the outside, so I didn’t notice at first.
 Sex was expected after you dated for a while, and I liked it, and I thought it would lead to commitment.
 But it never did.
-A couple of years after graduating college, and while I was working as a reporter for a local newspaper, I became pregnant by my long-term boyfriend.
+A couple of years after graduating college, while I was working as a reporter for a local newspaper, I became pregnant by my long-term boyfriend.
 I’d been using birth control, so I was shocked, scared, and secretly a little delighted to think that my fantasy family could be a reality.
 I remember being embarrassed that this had happened, ashamed that I’d failed to prevent the pregnancy.
 But I also remember wanting the baby, and hoped desperately that my boyfriend would be surprised and happy.
 But he was angry and upset.
 He revealed that he was cheating on me, but that he’d leave the other woman and choose me, if I had the abortion.
 My dreams crumbled as it became clear that I’d be on my own if I chose to have the baby.

-Society said I had a choice; but really, I felt I only had one.
+Society said I had a choice; but really, I felt I only had one option.
 There was no support from my mother.
 It wasn’t socially accepted to be pregnant and unmarried, let alone to be a single mom.
 My employers were already difficult, and I figured they would find a way to fire me rather than allow an unmarried pregnant reporter to represent them.
 In our conservative community, I’d already had negative experiences with the religious sectors, so I expected nothing but judgment if I kept the baby.
 And adoption seemed unthinkable: how could I endure being obviously pregnant, and then give the baby to another family?
 Society said abortion was my choice, and yet I felt I had no choice.

 I scheduled the appointment, feeling some relief that I had made a decision.
 I reassured myself that this was, after all, still a lump of tissue, so it wasn’t like I was hurting anything.
 No one told me any different.
 It seemed to me that if it was the wrong choice, something would happen to stop it.
 I thought of myself as a Christian, though I never went to church; I prayed to God that my appointment would be canceled, the machine would break, my boyfriend would change his mind, anything.
 But none of these things happened, so I moved forward to “take care of it,” to make the problem go away.
 I just wanted to get on with my life as though nothing had ever happened.